cameronDz/cameronDz.github.io/README.md

 #### Task/Wish List for next commits into master branch

-- [ ] Issue with resizing on span.meter class for CSS.
+- [ ] Issue with resizing on span.meter class for CSS. (cannot replicate)
+- [ ] Move resume to S3 or Drive instead of in project

 ## Change Log

+###### 21 March 2020
+- Removed 3rd party vendor files and use CDNs instead

 ###### 28 June 2019
  - Update for job move and skill set changes.